yaejinpark/Trello-Clone/README.md

 ##How To Run Test:

 #####Express Test:
 If you haven't, cd all the way to 'mytodoupgrade' folder in your terminal.
 Type in 'jasmine' to run all the spec files within the directory.
+WARNING: Test will not run if your node server is running.

 #####Angular Test:
 If you haven't, cd all the way to 'mytodo' folder ins your terminal.
 Then run 'gulp test.'